-- c) A student who commits an offense that would cause him/her to be suspended a second time shall be expelled. - d) All other decisions and recommendations of the Disciplinary committee, except expulsions, shall be immediately implemented, pending approval by Senate.
+- specific conditions on re-admission. - c) A student who commits an offense that would cause him/her to be suspended a second time shall be expelled. - d) All other decisions and recommendations of the Disciplinary committee, except expulsions, shall be immediately implemented, pending approval by Senate.